Left: Sanford Ballard Dole. Right: Inauguration of President Dole, July 4, 1894, 'Iolani Palace

-In the history of Hawai'i since 1778, three men tower far above all others.
+In the history of Hawaii since 1778, three men tower far above all others.
 They each exercised leadership through a lengthy period of profound and turbulent change.
 The power and scope of their influence reverberates until today.
-For the past 80 years nobody has come close to their importance in Hawaiian history.
+For the past 90 years nobody has come close to their importance in Hawaiian history.

-(2) Kauikeaouli Kamehameha III converted the Kingdom from an absolute monarchy to the rule of law.
-He promulgated the first Constitution in 1840.
+(2) Kauikeaouli Kamehameha III single-handedly gave up dictatorial power to create the rule of law and the beginnings of democracy when he proclaimed the first Constitution in 1840, establishing executive, legislative, and judicial institutions.
+Its first sentence, astonishingly bold at that time in the history of Hawaii, says (translated into modern English) "God has made of one blood all races of people to dwell upon this Earth in unity and blessedness."
 He survived a foreign takeover by England in 1843, obtaining international recognition and treaties.
-He made it possible for foreigners to come to Hawai'i and take an oath to become naturalized subjects of the Kingdom with rights fully equal to natives.
-And he gave up sole ownership of all the lands of Hawai'i to create a system of government lands, crown lands, and private deeds in the Great Mahele beginning in 1848.
-He twice attempted to secure the annexation of Hawaii to the United States, in 1849 and 1853.
+He made it possible for foreigners to come to Hawaii and take an oath to become naturalized subjects of the Kingdom with rights fully equal to natives.
+He gave up sole ownership of all the lands of Hawaii, inherited from his father by right of conquest, to create a system of government lands, crown lands, and private deeds in the Great Mahele beginning in 1848.
+He twice wrote treaties offering the annexation of Hawaii to the United States, in 1849 and 1853.

 (3) Sanford B. Dole was native-born at Punahou School, April 23, 1844.
 He spent eleven of his most formative years (ages 11-22) growing up Hawaiian-style, at Koloa, Kauai, where he became expert at konane (similar to checkers) and pahia (a special form of diving).
 After attending Williams College (Massachusetts) he became a lawyer, and included plantation laborers among his pro bono clients.
-He adopted a native girl (perhaps his biological child), whose descendants are Hawaiian community leaders today.
+He adopted a native girl (perhaps his biological child), whose descendants are Hawaiian community leaders today including the famous voyaging canoe navigator Nainoa Thompson.
 His ties to Koloa remained strong, and he was elected to the Kingdom Legislature 1884-86 from Koloa.
 In 1887 he led the protest group that forced King Kalakaua to sign a new Constitution.
 Later Kalakaua appointed him to be a Justice of the Kingdom's Supreme Court.

 In 1893 he honorably resigned his judgeship before the revolution; and then led the Provisional Government afterward.
 U.S. President Grover Cleveland "ordered" him to undo the revolution and reinstate the Queen.
 Hawaii President Dole wrote a lengthy and strongly-worded letter of refusal, confirming that Hawaii desired annexation but was not a puppet regime.
 Dole then helped create the Republic of Hawaii and was its only President through four more years as an independent nation, recognized by all the nations who had previously recognized the Kingdom.
 His strong leadership allowed the Republic of Hawaii not only to defy President Cleveland but also to crush the attempted counter-revolution which made use of rifles and bombs the U.S. Navy permitted to be smuggled in to Robert Wilcox.